An official website of the United States government

 This subsection describes the education that most workers typically need to enter an occupation.
 Some occupations require no formal education, whereas others may require, for example, a doctoral or professional degree.
 In some occupations, such as computer support specialists, workers can enter with different educational backgrounds.
 In these cases, the profile discusses all of the typical paths for entry into the occupation.

 This subsection describes the typical on-the-job training necessary to attain competency in an occupation, including both practical and classroom training that workers receive after being hired.
-For example, firefighters must complete training at a fire academy or at an institution with a similar program before they are considered prepared to combat fires.
+Apprenticeships, internships, and residency programs also are discussed in this subsection.

 This subsection describes whether credentials such as licenses, certifications, and registrations typically are needed for an occupation and, if so, how workers can earn the credentials.

 Some occupations have certifications available that typically are voluntary.
-Certification requires demonstrated competency in a skill or a set of skills and commonly requires passing an examination or having a certain amount and type of work experience or training.
+Certification requires demonstrated competency in a skill or a set of skills and commonly requires passing an exam or having a certain amount and type of work experience or training.
 For some certification programs, the candidate must have a certain level of education before becoming eligible for certification.

 This subsection explains any prerequisites for certification, licensure, or registration, as well as how a person would complete them—such as by passing an exam, performing a certain type of work, or receiving certain training or education.
 If states require workers to be certified before they can be licensed, this section also notes that information.

 Certification should not be confused with certificates from an educational institution.
-A certificate awarded by a postsecondary educational institution is a postsecondary non-degree award and is discussed in the subsection on education.
+A certificate awarded by a postsecondary educational institution is a postsecondary nondegree award and is discussed in the subsection on education.

 Registrations typically are required and issued by state or local governments.
 Workers seeking registration may need to be licensed or certified.
 In most cases, workers must pay fees to receive or maintain their registration.

 What does it take to be an engineer or teacher?
 This subsection describes important characteristics of workers in the occupation and includes an explanation of why those characteristics are useful.
 The qualities may include skills, aptitudes, and personal characteristics.